Health data on the management of the pandemic: lessons for the future

 Report: Health Data on Pandemic Management in the First Year of the COVID-19 Pandemic (in German)

-From August 2020 to February 2021, the ACA audited the use of health data in the response to the COVID-19 pandemic.
-The aim of the audit was to assess the availability, quality and processing of health-related data on the development of infections and on the epidemiological management.
-The audit also focused on the data on selected resources deployed to fight the pandemic and on the medical care provided in the outpatient sector and in hospitals during the pandemic.
+From August 2020 to February 2021, the ACA audited the use of health data as regards the response to the COVID-19 pandemic.
+The aim of the audit was to assess the availability, quality and preparation of health-related data on the incidence of infection and on epidemiological management.
+The audit also focused on data related to selected resources used for pandemic management and on the medical care provided in the outpatient sector and in hospitals during the pandemic.
 The audit essentially concerned the year 2020.